roshan-lal-dia/my-github-gists/README.md

 ## Future gist plans
  - how to conduct a symposium - StellaMarys CSE edition 🥲 smile in pain edition
  - My Boookscope - my thoughts, best lines readed from books and the books secrets
-- Create a coding contest
+- Create a coding contest - Hackerrank version